jakubpiwowarski/Model_Tesla_Matlab-Simulink/README.md

-## Electric Vehicle Dynamics and Control Project
+## Electric Vehicle Dynamics and Control Project - Tesla Model S

 This project, developed in Matlab/Simulink, provides a comprehensive learning experience in electric vehicle dynamics and control.
 Participants will: